-This blueberry frozen yogurt lacks nothing in terms of creamy decadence despite the fact that it’s made with healthy ingredients.
+This blueberry frozen yogurt lacks nothing in terms of creamy decadence, despite the fact that it’s made with healthy ingredients.
+Although it can easily hold its own as dessert, we’re just as happy to scoop it up for breakfast.
 The blueberries are (surprise!) roasted to intensify their flavor before being blended with tangy Greek yogurt and just the right amount of honey.
-What results is spectacularly balanced in terms of tart and sweet.
-And if you’ve never made frozen yogurt, rest assured, its incomparably easier to make than ice cream with no custard to make and no impatiently waiting for it to cool before churning.
-Although this froyo can easily hold its own as dessert, we’re just as happy to scoop it up for breakfast.–Angie Zoobkoff
+What results is a froyo that’s spectacularly balanced in terms of tart and sweet, indulgent and healthy.
+And if you’ve never made frozen yogurt, rest assured, it’s incomparably easier to make than ice cream with no custard to make and no impatiently waiting for it to cool before churning.–Angie Zoobkoff

 Roasted Blueberry Frozen Yogurt

 - Preheat the oven to 400°F (200°C).
 Line a rimmed baking sheet with parchment paper.

 - Scatter the blueberries over the baking sheet and sprinkle with the sugar.
 Roast until most of the blueberries have burst, 10 to 13 minutes.
 Remove from the oven and let the roasted blueberries cool on the baking sheet.
 If there’s any sugar that hasn’t yet dissolved, give everything a good stir before you walk away to let it cool.

 - In a bowl, stir together the cooled blueberries and sugar, yogurt, honey or agave syrup, and lemon juice.
 If you prefer a smoother consistency, use an immersion blender and beat everything into smooth submission.